 An Associate Degree is an academic program offered as an undergraduate degree in lieu of a bachelor’s degree.
-The curriculum was developed to provide prospected students, like you, the opportunity to complete a higher level education for purposes of securing employment.
+The curriculum was developed to provide prospective students like you the opportunity to complete a higher level education for purposes of securing employment.
 Associate degrees give students basic technical skills and academic knowledge to ease their way into the workforce.

 Associate Degrees were originally offered in the United Kingdom.
-The United States’ education system quickly followed suit.
+The United States education system quickly followed suit.
 Today, it is widely popular among high school graduates in the US and parts of Canada.
-Aside from a shorter time to complete the degree, it can jump-start your way to a high paying source of employment.
+Aside from a shorter time to complete the degree, it can jump-start your way to a high-paying source of employment.

 Most accredited online schools offer associate degrees, allowing for a more accessible and convenient way to study.
 You can easily take advantage of the distance learning programs from many online schools or engage in on-campus education.
-Either way, you are sure to gain a new set of transferable skills that will help you in your personal and professional life.
+Either way, you will surely gain a new set of transferable skills that will help you in your personal and professional life.

 The coursework for a bachelor’s degree is comprised of general studies and classes specific to the course of choice.
 Courses vary depending on the concentration.
 It may be under the Bachelor of Science (BS), Bachelor of Arts (BA), or Bachelor of Fine Arts (BFA).

 Done with your bachelor’s degree and still want more?
 Consider earning a Master’s Degree.
 Managerial positions will be an easy feat for you to take on if you have one.

 It is important that you know what program you need to take to further your professional career.
-MA is created for a more targeted academic goals, with a single focus in mind.
-A specialty area enables graduate students to focus on niche, which in turn, ensures competence.
+MA is created for more targeted academic goals, with a single focus in mind.
+A specialty area enables graduate students to focus on a niche, which in turn, ensures competence.

 Consequently, this trend pushes young professionals to go back to school and earn a master’s degree.
-A projected increase in the number of master degree holders is consistent till the year 2026, with official data also revealing that Master’s degree holders enjoy a distinctive edge as they pursue their career.
+A projected increase in the number of master’s degree holders is consistent till the year 2026, with official data also revealing that Master’s degree holders enjoy a distinctive edge as they pursue their careers.

 After earning a Master’s Degree, you might come to the realization that you still have the eagerness to learn more and dig deeper into your field of specialization.
 What do you do about it?
 What could possibly be next for you?
 We have the answer for you!